Enters into effect: 1 January 2021 (version 11)

 SWITCH will not be liable for any damages, except those caused by intention or gross negligence.
 In particular, SWITCH will not be liable for damages or disruptions in service:

-- which are caused or partly caused by the fact that the holder or a contact person fails to comply with the conditions of these GTC and/or other constituent parts of the contract or fails to take technically necessary precautions which fall within the sphere of influence of the holder and/or the relevant contact person,
+- which are caused or partly caused by the fact that a contact person fails to comply with the conditions of these GTC and/or other constituent parts of the contract or fails to take technically necessary precautions which fall within the sphere of influence of the relevant contact person,

 - which are caused on the basis of failure of use, interruptions of operation, power failure, faults such as denial-of-service attacks and other hacker attacks, sabotage, terrorism, vandalism and capacity fluctuations etc. in connection with telecommunications networks and/or the internet and/or in connection with software employed by the holder and third parties for use of the internet,